Hopkins leads Prairie View A&M against Texas Southern - WTOP News

 Prairie View, Texas; Saturday, 6:30 p.m.
 EST

-BOTTOM LINE: Prairie View A&M plays the Texas Southern Tigers after Javontae Hopkins scored 31 points in Prairie View A&M’s 87-76 win against the Alabama A&M Bulldogs.
+BOTTOM LINE: Prairie View A&M hosts the Texas Southern Tigers after Javontae Hopkins scored 31 points in Prairie View A&M’s 87-76 win over the Alabama A&M Bulldogs.

 The Panthers are 4-1 on their home court.
 Prairie View A&M is fourth in the SWAC scoring 71.1 points while shooting 41.4% from the field.

-The Tigers are 5-3 in SWAC play.
-Texas Southern is 4-6 in games decided by 10 points or more.
+The Tigers are 5-3 against SWAC opponents.
+Texas Southern is 1-6 against opponents with a winning record.

-Prairie View A&M’s average of 5.0 made 3-pointers per game is 1.9 fewer made shots on average than the 6.9 per game Texas Southern gives up.
-Texas Southern averages 66.5 points per game, 10.4 fewer points than the 76.9 Prairie View A&M gives up to opponents.
+Prairie View A&M averages 71.1 points per game, 0.5 fewer points than the 71.6 Texas Southern allows.
+Texas Southern’s 38.7% shooting percentage from the field this season is 8.1 percentage points lower than Prairie View A&M has allowed to its opponents (46.8%).

-The Panthers and Tigers match up Saturday for the first time in conference play this season.
+The Panthers and Tigers square off Saturday for the first time in SWAC play this season.

-TOP PERFORMERS: Charles Smith IV is averaging 14.1 points for the Panthers.
-Hopkins is averaging 14.0 points and 4.8 rebounds while shooting 45.2% over the last 10 games for Prairie View A&M.
+TOP PERFORMERS: Charles Smith IV is shooting 40.0% and averaging 14.1 points for the Panthers.
+Nick Gazelas is averaging 1.4 made 3-pointers over the last 10 games for Prairie View A&M.

-PJ Henry is averaging 13.7 points and 1.9 steals for the Tigers.
-Jonathan Cisse is averaging 11.1 points over the last 10 games for Texas Southern.
+PJ Henry is shooting 36.6% and averaging 13.7 points for the Tigers.
+Jonathan Cisse is averaging 1.6 made 3-pointers over the last 10 games for Texas Southern.

 LAST 10 GAMES: Panthers: 3-7, averaging 69.4 points, 29.3 rebounds, 11.1 assists, 9.1 steals and 2.3 blocks per game while shooting 42.8% from the field.
 Their opponents have averaged 77.4 points per game.